abhinavp403/artist-pin-tracker/README.md

 server/              Vercel proxy holding the Spotify credentials
 ```

-`ConcertRepository` is the boundary every screen goes through, and it is an interface with two
-implementations: `RoomConcertRepository` and `BackendConcertRepository`.
-That seam is why moving
+`ConcertRepository` is the boundary every screen goes through, and it is an interface.
+That seam is
-from one phone's SQLite to a shared Postgres changed no screen at all — the ViewModels already
+why moving from one phone's SQLite to a shared Postgres, and then to offline-first sync, changed no
-depended on exactly this surface.
-Which implementation is bound is decided by `USE_BACKEND` in
+screen at all — the ViewModels already depended on exactly this surface.

-`dataModule`.
+`USE_BACKEND` decides which implementation `dataModule` binds:

+- `RoomConcertRepository` — device-only, no account, the original.
+- `OfflineFirstConcertRepository` — Room for reads, an outbox for writes, drained by
+  [`data/sync`](app/src/main/java/dev/abhinav/artistpin/data/sync).
+This is what a backend build
+  runs.

 ## Docs